mhuang001/fdi-dev/doc/sphinx/usage/pns.rst

 Suppose the server address and port are ``127.0.0.1`` and ``5000``, respectively:

-Run the Flask server in a terminal (see above) and open this in a browser:
+Run the Flask server in a terminal (see above) and open this in a browser.
+The up-to-date URL is displayed in the server stating message:

 http://127.0.0.1:5000/v0.6/